ardentperf/cnpg-playground/lab/README.md

 experimentation, it seemed that running with 2 CPUs and 8 GBs of memory could result in a system that was running well over 50% utilized even before starting a monitoring stack or workload.
-At present it seems like these specs should be able to support a full CloudNativePG distributed topology for learning including two full kubernetes clusters with twelve nodes total, data replication between them, monitoring stacks on both, and a demo workload - all running on just your single personal machine or a single cloud instance.
+At present it seems like 4 CPUs and 16 GBs of memory should be able to support a full CloudNativePG distributed topology for learning including two full kubernetes clusters with twelve nodes total, data replication between them, monitoring stacks on both, and a demo workload - all running on just your single personal machine or a single cloud instance.

 **What's the reasoning behind the vCPU/core rule of thumb?** Those of us who choose cloud environments will be using smaller instances - not whole